diogocapela/sitemaps/README.md

   ],
 });

-// The sitemapIndex.xml file will be created in the specified path.
+// The sitemap-index.xml file will be created in the specified path.
 ```

 | Attribute | Type              | Description                                                                                                                                              |